vaishnavi026/Circle-Detection-ML-Challenge-/README.md

 ## Project Structure

-- **results/noise_0.1:** This directory has the outcomes of model runs with a noise level set to 0.1, 0.2, and 0.3.
+- `results:` This directory has the outcomes of model runs with a noise level set to 0.1, 0.2, and 0.3.

-- **model.py:** Defines the architecture of the Convolutional Neural Network (CNN) model designed for circle detection.
+- `model.py:` Defines the architecture of the Convolutional Neural Network (CNN) model designed for circle detection.

-- **prepare_data.py:** This module contains functions responsible for generating and preprocessing the dataset.
+- `prepare_data.py:` This module contains functions responsible for generating and preprocessing the dataset.
 It involves creating synthetic images of circles with varying noise levels.

-- **run.py:** This script has the entire pipeline, from data generation to model training.
+- `run.py:` This script has the entire pipeline, from data generation to model training.
 It acts as a helper file.

-- **train.py:** Contains functions relevant to the training process of the circle detection model.
+- `train.py:` Contains functions relevant to the training process of the circle detection model.

-- **utils.py:** This module has utility functions used throughout the project.
+- `utils.py:` This module has utility functions used throughout the project.

 ## Running the Project